Skip to main content

 The Growers

 Before you play a single card, you make a declaration.
-Your Grower tells the table something about how you approach the game — even though the choice is purely cosmetic.
+Your Grower tells the table something about how you approach the board — even though the choice is purely cosmetic.

-Your Grower doesn't change stats, starting hand, or game rules.
+:::info Cosmetic Only Your Grower doesn't change stats, starting hand, or game rules.
 It reflects your personality and playstyle philosophy.
-Play whoever speaks to you.
+Play whoever speaks to you. :::

 Best strategy pairing: The Double Strike | Early game